functorz-tech/momen_doc/starts/developmentProcess.md

 Momen provides a self-developed visual Editor and a dozen components, allowing pixel-level restoration of designs in design drafts, helping you design your application with a what-you-see-is-what-you-get approach.
 For details, please click [【Build UI】](../design/).
 You can add and move components by dragging on the left side, and design styles, bind data, and add interactions in the right toolbar.

-## Configure interactions to Implement Data CRUD
+## Configure Interactions to Implement Data CRUD

 After completing the data model design and setup, UI design and setup, it's time for the most important event configuration to implement data CRUD.